-To help address this issue, the Department administers the Senior Employment Program to assist older Iowans gain and maintain employment and increase their self-sufficiency.
+The Department administers the Senior Employment Program and Older Worker Program to assist older Iowans gain and maintain employment and increase their self-sufficiency.

 Senior Community Service Employment Program (SCSEP)